Retroperitoneal Fibrosis – Patient Information

 It is important for people with RPF to be seen regularly by a multidisciplinary team of specialists.
 At different times they may need the advice of nephrologists (care of kidneys and blood pressure), radiologists (imaging), rheumatologists (immune system), urologists (to protect urine flow) or vascular surgeons.
 In the out-patient clinic, symptoms will be reviewed, kidney function will be tracked using a simple blood test, and any changes in medication or management of the condition can be planned.
 Coping strategies and life-style advice should also be available.

 There is an active online international RPF community (over 600 members as of April 2016) organized by RPF patients and their families.
 This includes online postings and chats for people to openly discuss their experiences with fellow RPF sufferers.

 There is also an un-officiated but well-established Facebook Public Group.

 The RPF Rare Disease Group have recently conducted a patient focused online study to understand the un-met medical need of patients with retroperitoneal fibrosis.
-Results of the survey will be available shortly.
+The results of the survey were presented at UK Kidney Week 2017.

 - Patient Support Group